 You can take a scenic, rural drive into the past to “meet” these ghosts of Colorado pioneers.
 Some of the sites are marked, so you can stand on the spot where the stagecoach passengers stopped at the sod buildings for their meals of buffalo, antelope, biscuits, coffee, and dried apple pie.
 Sites can be reached from 1-76 which passes through the sandhills, or from US Hwy 6 and US Hwy 138, which joins the small towns built between 1874 and 1908, with their early buildings still standing.
 There are good roads along the river in the Tamarack Ranch State Wildlife Area and from the Overland Trail Museum in Sterling to the town of Atwood by way of County Road 370, that roughly parallel the trail where wagon drivers cursed the endless sand and the insects and the heat of the treeless river bottom.

 Settlers on the South Platte River

-The Civil War had left its mark on the South, so soon afterwards eyes turned to the West and the land of opportunity and freedom.
-These people first settled in the Union Colony (present day Greeley), but found the best farmland already taken, so came back east along the river and settled along its banks in an area about four miles north of the present town site.
+The Civil War had left its mark on the South, so soon afterward eyes turned to the West and the land of opportunity and freedom.
+These people first settled in the Union Colony (present-day Greeley), but found the best farmland already taken, so came back east along the river and settled along its banks in an area about four miles north of the present townsite.
 Here they built sod huts and dugouts along the treeless river valley.
 They built the first irrigation ditch in 1873.

 Photo by Colorado Foundation for Water Education DBA Water Education Colorado